The King and the Wizard

 We test faucets but don't read the meter

-You want to know if the faucet can turn on.
-You also want to know how much water is flowing.
-We're testing faucets but not checking the meter.
+You want to know if the faucet can turn on, but you also want to know how much water is flowing.
+Right now we're testing faucets and ignoring the meter.

 Metabolism